Free Account Planning & Management Template [2024]

 Different clients have varying levels of complexity depending on their size, structure, and business model.

 It's essential to adapt your account planning template to cater to these differences.
-For larger clients, you might need a more detailed account plan, while for smaller clients, a high-level account plan overview only might suffice.
+For larger clients, you might need a more detailed account plan template, while for smaller clients, a high-level sales account plan template with overview only might suffice.

 Creating an account planning template for B2B companies is a dynamic process.
 It starts with a basic structure, evolves with integration into CRM systems for scalability, and requires continuous customisation to cater to industry-specific needs and client complexities.